Mueller report: Which parts will be seen by Congress and the public?

 Published Sunday, March 24, 2019 7:52AM EDT

-WASHINGTON -- Democrats are pressing for full disclosure of special counsel Robert Mueller's report on the Russia investigation and vowing to use subpoena powers and other legal means if necessary to get it.
+WASHINGTON -- Democrats are pressing for full disclosure of special counsel Robert Mueller's report on the Trump-Russia investigation and vowing to use subpoena powers and other legal means if necessary to get it.

 Attorney General William Barr was expected to release his first summary of Mueller's findings on Sunday, people familiar with the process said, on what lawmakers anticipated could be a day of reckoning in the two-year probe into President Donald Trump and Russian efforts to elect him.
 Since receiving the report Friday, Barr has been deciding how much of it Congress and the public will see.